xumingming/storm-wiki/Distributed-RPC.md

 The idea behind distributed RPC (DRPC) is to implement a function as a Storm topology.
+Doing so lets you compute an intense function quickly by parallelizing it on Storm.
 The Storm topology takes in as input a stream of function arguments, and it emits an output stream of the results for each of those function calls.

 DRPC is not so much a feature of Storm as it is a pattern expressed from Storm's primitives of streams, spouts, bolts, and topologies.
 DRPC could have been packaged as a separate library from Storm, but it's so useful that it's bundled with Storm.